-Special Educational Needs Coordinator (SENCo): Mrs R Fleming
+Special Educational Needs Coordinator (SENCo): Mrs Rachel Fleming

 Bhylls Acre Primary School endeavours to meet the diverse needs of its pupils to ensure inclusion for all.
 We aspire for each child to achieve their best.
 All of our pupils are entitled to a broad, balanced curriculum, delivered in a relevant and differentiated manner, enabling progression and continuity to be experienced.